 Respect.
 Maintain appropriate behavior in class-treat everyone with respect- and remember we are here to learn and work.
 Listen to instruction and student comments.
 Avoid rude behavior e.g. side conversations, headphones or texting during lectures or critiques.
-Please program-off cell phones, except emergency.
+Please program-off cell phones, pagers, etc. except for emergency or on-call.
 Arrive on time with materials and ideas.
-If you work on other assignments, don't participate, or leave early you may be considered absent.
-Participation in critiques/discussions is welcomed and adds to the learning environment: contribute but try not to monopolize.
-Help and encourage classmates.
+If you work on other assignments, don't participate, or leave early you may be considered absent for the day.
+Your participation in critiques/discussions is welcomed and will add to the learning environment: contribute but try not to monopolize.
+Help and encourage your classmates.
 Maintain academic honesty; be careful of plagiarism; it is intellectual theft.
 Please review Student Procedures and Expectations, Arts & Humanities Division on the BC web site.